Indianapolis shooter was former FedEx employee, had had gun seized by police, authorities say

 Throughout Friday morning and into the early afternoon, a nearby Holiday Inn Express became a scene of anxious vigil as family members were directed to conference rooms.

-Among those awaiting news was Mary Carol Weisert, who had not heard from her husband of almost 50 years, Steve Weisert.
+Among those awaiting news was Mary Carol Weisert, who had not heard from her husband of almost 50 years, Steve.
 She said she had been begging the 74-year-old for weeks to retire from his job as a package handler so that they could travel and visit their daughter in Seattle.

 After learning of the shooting, Mary Carol Weisert said she spent Thursday night sipping coffee and praying with her son in their Honda Pilot.